I have to confess, many of my money habits and other organizational routines have their foundation in me being lazy.

 Money can’t buy you happiness but having a well thought out plan for your money and goals for your future will go a long way to helping you be happy.

-So start these good money habits today and get busy living and loving life.
+So start these new routines today and get busy living and loving life.